abhs007/Book-Search/README.md

 ### About this app

-The app you will be working on is called _okreads_.
+The app  will be like _okreads_.
 This app allows you to search for books and add them to your reading list.
 It is like [goodreads](https://goodreads.com) but lighter on features.

 Users can search for books.